Timeline of Animal Liberation Front actions: 1992

 Another mink research facility is attacked, Michigan State University, again another arson, this time causing substantially more damage at the cost of $1.2 million.
 Rod Coronado was charged with the attack, with PETA donating $42,000 towards his legal defense.
+Experimental data spanning thirty-two years were lost.
 An extensive autobiographical account can be found in the book Recipes for Disaster: An Anarchist Cookbook, which details the materials, methodology, and tactics needed to carry out such an attack and other forms of direct action.